dimits-ts/facilitation-dataset/README.md

         - Wikipedia (thankfully) does not track users who log in with only an IP address (in the original dataset, their user_id is always set to 0 and their username is of the form 211.111.111.xxx).
 We consider each such username to be a separate user.
         - Due to the size of the dataset, we have to partially load it during preprocessing.
 Thus, there is a small chance every 100,000 records that a discussion is marked as a false negative and a part of it gets discarded.
     - We only include English comments in the final dataset.
 We use a small, efficient library (`py3langid`) for language recognition, due to the large size of Wikiconv.
 We include every comment that is English with a confidence score of more than 75%.
 This can be trivially tuned in the `scripts/wikiconv.py` file.
 Non-english comments are discarded *before* selecting valid discussions (see point above).
-- In WikiDisputes, we infer facilitative actions by whether the comment belongs in any of the following categories:
+- In wikiTactics, we infer facilitative actions by whether the comment belongs in any of the following categories:
     - Asking questions
     - Coordinating edits
     - Providing clarification